evlar/ValTrac/README.md

 - Install `pm2` following instructions on its GitHub page.

 ### Validator setup
-- For this system to work as intended the validator owner must unstake all of their tao from the validator hotkey (delegate_stake) and restake from a separate personal coldkey, thereby converting the 'delegate_stake' into a payout pool which accumulates the 18% take from all of the nominator addresses.
+- For this system to work as intended, the validator owner must unstake all of their Tao from the validator hotkey (delegate_stake) and restake from a separate personal coldkey, thereby converting the 'delegate_stake' into a payout pool which accumulates the 18% take from all of the nominator addresses.
-- This program allows for the input of a layered referral system where each referrer may set a referral for their referees.
-Those referees may act as referrers and do the same.
+- This program allows for the input of a layered referral system in which each referrer may set a referral tax for their referees.
+Those referees may act as referrers and do the same, in turn creating a multi layered system.
 The referral tax is the percentage take of a user's base percentage allocation of the payout pool.
 Base percentage equals a user's average stake/(total_validator_stake - delegate_stake) over a range defined by the number of block snapshots between the last payout and the current payout.
 If a user has no tax imposed on them they will receive 100% payback of their base percentage of the payout pool.
 A referee with a 100% tax imposed upon them will receive no payout.

 ### Executing Program
 - Make sure that local subtensor is running